MicrosoftDocs/learn/learn-pr/aspnetcore/use-pages-routing-layouts-control-blazor-navigation/includes/3-exercise-change-navigation-blazor-using-page-directive.md

 1. Open **Visual Studio Code**.
 1. Open the integrated terminal from Visual Studio Code by selecting **View**, then select **Terminal** from the main menu.
-1. In the terminal navigate to where you'd like the project to be created.
+1. In the terminal, navigate to where you'd like the project to be created.
 1. Clone the app from GitHub.

     ```powershell